Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

 </node>
 ```

-After running this through the stubs generator, we get the stub code that is described in the following two subsections.
+After running this through the code generator, we get the generated code that is described in the following two subsections.

 ### concatenator-server-glue.h

 For each interface in the XML IDL file the generator creates one class that represents it.
 The class is de facto an interface which shall be implemented by the class inheriting it.
 The class' constructor takes care of registering all methods, signals and properties.
 For each D-Bus method there is a pure virtual member function.
 These pure virtual functions must be implemented in the child class.
 For each signal, there is a public function member that emits this signal.

+Generated adaptor classes support move semantics.
+They are moveable but not copyable.

 ```cpp
 /*